Masinde10/Fleet_operations_1/README.md

 1. Monitor Fuel, maintainance and Insurance expenses for the fleets.
 This helps us to determine the units that are prooving expensive  to own
 2. Monitor fuel effieciency, Vehicle downtime and maintainace frequencies.
 This is critical for pinpointing units that are less efficient.
 3. Assess the quality of maintaince products from different suppliers.
 Spare parts of good quality are more durable and therefore we aim to identify which suppliers and parts are to be ordered.
+### DATA UNDERSTANDING
+The Data we are using for this project has been sourced from the internet with the help of AI tools.
+I fed it with instructions of columns that I would like in my dataset and helped refine the values.
+The data therefore does not represent the real picture on the ground.
+The dataset has 2000 rows and 14 columns.
+The columns represent different features such as Vehicle type, part name, supplier, Issue_reported, Fuel_consumed, Cost of ownership etc. From the overall summary of the data, we see Float and Object present as the data type.
+The numerical columns are 5 while the categorical ones are 9 in total.
+### DATA CLEANING
+In this chapter we aim to clean our data before proceeding with analysis.
+The core focus is checking for null values and duplicates.
+Null values can be handled by dropping the entire row or by filling them with mean or mode of the column.
+Duplicates are dropped so as to get the correct represantation of features during analysis.
+From the code below, we see that we do not have any null values.
+There are no duplicates in our data too.
+We can therefore proceed to the next step